Tax identifiers

 If no tax identifiers are directly attached to a checkout or invoice and the customer is a guest, we don't use any tax identifiers when computing taxes.

 You can also attach tax identifiers to customers and then later, if necessary, detach them.
-To reassign or replace tax identifiers, you must first delete the existing object before creating a new one.
+To reassign or replace tax identifiers, you must delete the existing object before creating a new one.

 The following is an example 201 Created